Importing Cars UK to Kenya FAQs

 Q: How long does it take to import a car into Kenya?

 A: Typically, the import process takes 6 to 8 weeks, depending on the shipping schedule and clearance procedures.
-It may vary based on logistics and shipping company efficiency.
+This timeframe includes sourcing the vehicle, shipping, customs clearance, and registration.
+Delays may occur due to shipping schedules, documentation issues, or customs procedures.

 Q: What is the role of Kenya Bureau of Standards (KEBS) in car importation?